 - Pre-heat oven to 350 degrees.

-- Pour mixture into baking dish and add a layer of ketchup on top of meatloaf.
+- Add a thin layer of ketchup to a nonstick 9×13 baking dish or loaf pan.
+Pour the mixture into a baking dish, press down firmly and evenly, add a layer of ketchup on top of meatloaf.

 - Bake 45-50 mins.